HMS Minstrel (1911): Service

 On commissioning, Minstrel, like the rest of her class, joined the 2nd Destroyer Flotilla, replacing the River-class destroyer Boyne in the flotilla, with the older destroyer transferring to the Nore Destroyer Flotilla.
-On 20 July 1911, Minstrel having being detached from her flotilla, (which was on passage from Cromarty to Portland) to make her way independently to Southampton, ran aground off Langston Bar.
+On 20 July 1911, Minstrel having been detached from her flotilla, (which was on passage from Cromarty to Portland) to make her way independently to Southampton, ran aground off Langston Bar.
 Her commanding officer, Commander William G. A. Kennedy, was court martialed over the grounding and found guilty of allowing his ship to be grounded by negligence, having failed to keep track of the ship's position and maintained an unnecessary speed of 18 kn.
 Kennedy was severely reprimanded.

 On the outbreak of the First World War in August 1914, the 2nd Destroyer Flotilla, including Minstrel, joined the newly established Grand Fleet.
 The 2nd Flotilla's destroyers suffered frequent failures of the ship's steering gear during the winter of 1914–15.
 Minstrel remained part of the 2nd Destroyer Flotilla until December 1915, then transferring to the 5th Destroyer Flotilla, part of the Mediterranean Fleet, escorting troop transports on their passage to Malta.